statgen/colocus-ui-vue3/README.md

 This is the most complicated page of the app thus far.
 It consists of five main files, plus references to the appStore, utils, etc. The main files are:
 - LocusZoomView.vue: This is the top-level page definition linked to by the router.
 It primarily consists of the Vue template definition, plus event handlers.
 - lzPageHelpers.js: This is a composable that contains the meat of the functionality required by the page.
-- LzPlot.vue: This is a wrapper, lightly mofified from the Vue 2 app, that allows creation of the main containers for the compare and region plots.
+- LzPlot.vue: This is a wrapper, lightly modified from the Vue 2 app, that allows creation of the main containers for the compare and region plots.
-- lz-layouts.js: This is a configuration file, more heavily modifed from the Vue 2 app, to provide more flexitilty in creation containers and plots.
+- lz-layouts.js: This is a configuration file, more heavily modified from the Vue 2 app, to provide more flexibility in creation containers and plots.
 - LDPanel.vue: This ia Vue single-file component, the provides the UI controls for operating the page.

 #### Data loading